 With another year coming to a close, I think back to last January and recall my intentions for the new year.
-(I actually write them down and look at them at least a few times every week.)
-As I looked at my 2016 list, I accomplished what I focused on most.

 On the health side, I didn't focus on dieting.
 I focused on self-care, with healthy eating an integral part of that focus.
 I weigh myself about twice yearly and have learned that if I don't divert from my normal way of eating, the scale remains stable.
 Weighing myself twice a year frees up a lot of time and puts an end to obsessing over every bite I take and how it might show up on the scale.

 So much attention is given to dieting at the beginning of every year, and we'll hear about it in the coming weeks from Weight Watchers, Jenny Craig, South Beach, and Paleo.
 The message is the same with all diets: discipline and deprivation.
 "Ladies, sip that last cocktail on New Years Eve, and get ready to starve off those holiday pounds."